abtzpro/ComplianceChex/README.md

    5 Generate reports and dashboards: Finally, you will need to generate reports and dashboards to monitor the effectiveness of the information security program and identify areas for improvement.
 You can use a reporting framework like JasperReports or Tableau to generate these reports and dashboards.

 @abtzpro @AdamR @HelloSecurity created a basic boilerplate version of the required compliance preperation automation scripts.
 With a little customization, this methodology of compliance preperation automation could benefit many SMB and Enterprise organizations and help to save money where possible regarding compliance preparations.

+## Please note, ComplianceChex is still a work in progress and as such, will need customization and is subject to bugs, errors, and unexpected hijinx.
+Please refrain from using ComplianceChex in a production environment until thorough testing can be completed and required changes made.